ishmilan2/ishmilan.github.io/_posts/16-11-16-build-pipeline-jenkins2-as-code-with-ios9-xcode7.md

 The project is compiled using `xcodebuild` tool.
 Parameters like `scheme`, `configuration` and `destination` must be setting up depending of the project information.

-During the tests execution `xcpretty` transform the tests result into a standart **JUnit** file to be consulted.
+During the tests execution `xcpretty` transform the tests result into a standard **JUnit** file to be consulted.
 The file is generated in the following location: `build/reports/junit.xml`.

 **You must have installed** <a target="_blank" href="https://github.com/supermarin/xcpretty">Xcpretty</a> to work with tests.
 <br><br>